Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Results

 \subsection{Poisson Equation in One Dimension}

-As a first prototypical example, we consider the Poisson equation in one dimension ($d=1$), defined in $\Omega=(0,1)$.
+We first consider the prototypical Poisson equation in one dimension, defined in $\Omega=(0,1)$.
 The goal of HINTS-Jacobi is to solve this equation with arbitrary $k(x)$ and $f(x)$.
-We first train a DeepONet with paired data $[k(x),f(x)]$ (generated by a Gaussian random field) and corresponding $u(x)$.
-Details and results of training are included in Section S4 in SI.
+We first train a DeepONet with paired data $[k(x),f(x)]$ (generated by a Gaussian random field (GRF), as outlined in Section S2.1 and Tab.S.1) and corresponding $u(x)$.
 After training, we employ HINTS-Jacobi to solve for new instances of $k(x)$ and $f(x)$.
-Here, we employ the same discretization for the DeepONet and the numerical problem ($\Omega^{\hDON}=\Omega^h$, $n_\text{D}=n=30$).
+Here, we employ the same discretization for the DeepONet and the numerical problem ($n_\text{D}=n=30$).

 We show the performance of HINTS-Jacobi for a representative choice of $(k(x),f(x))$ in Fig.~\ref{fig:results_1P}.
-Results for other $(k(x),f(x))$ and for HINTS-GS are presented in Section S4 in SI.
-Fig.~\ref{fig:results_1P}A shows the profiles of $k(x)$ and $f(x)$ considered.
-In Fig.~\ref{fig:results_1P}B, we show the profiles of typical eigenmodes $\phivec^h_i$ ($\phi_i(x)$;$i\in\{1,5,10\}$) of the solution $u(x)$ and corresponding loading vectors ($\frac{\Amat^h\phivec^h_i}{||\Amat^h\phivec^h_i||}$), where mode 1 refers to the lowest-frequency mode and mode 10 is a mode with relatively high frequency.
-In Fig.~\ref{fig:results_1P}C, we present the numerical results for three setups (see the first column): (Setup 1) Jacobi solver; (Setup 2) Jacobi solver initialized with a single DeepONet inference; (Setup 3) HINTS-Jacobi (with DeepONet proportion $1/25$).
-In the second and the third columns, we show key snapshots of the approximate solution and the norms of residual and error of the approximate solution, respectively, where the reference/true solution for comparison comes from direct inversion of the linear equations.
-After 400 iterations, the approximate solution of Setup 1 is still visually different from the true solution $u(x)$, with the absolute error being $\Oopt(10^{-2})$.
-Setup 2 provides a better estimate, with an absolute error $\Oopt(10^{-4})$ that is substantially smaller than Setup 1.
-However, the contribution of the one-time DeepONet initialization in Setup 2 is marginal -- it does not change the convergence rate, and the solution is still far from convergence to machine zero.
-On the contrary, Setup 3, i.e., HINTS-Jacobi, provides a solution that rapid converges to machine zero ($\Oopt(10^{-16})$) within roughly 200 iterations.
+Results for other $(k(x),f(x))$ and for HINTS-GS are presented in Section S3.2.
+Fig.~\ref{fig:results_1P}(A) shows the profiles of $k(x)$ and $f(x)$ considered.
+In Fig.~\ref{fig:results_1P}(B), we show the profiles of typical eigenmodes $\phivec^h_i$ ($\phi_i(x)$; $i\in\{1,5,10\}$) of the solution $u(x)$ and corresponding loading vectors ($\frac{\Amat^h\phivec^h_i}{||\Amat^h\phivec^h_i||}$), where mode 1 refers to the lowest-frequency and mode 10 is a relatively high frequency.
+In Fig.~\ref{fig:results_1P}(C), we present the numerical results for three setups: (M1) Jacobi solver; (M2) Jacobi solver initialized with a single DeepONet inference; (M3) HINTS-Jacobi ($1/25$).
+We show key snapshots of the approximate solution and the norms of residual and error of the approximate solution, where the reference solution is obtained using a direct solver.
+After 400 iterations, the approximate solution of M1 is still visually different from the true solution $u(x)$, with the absolute error being $\Oopt(10^{-2})$.
+M2 provides a better estimate, with an absolute error $\Oopt(10^{-4})$ that is substantially smaller than M1.
+However, the contribution of the one-time DeepONet initialization in M2 is marginal -- it does not change the convergence rate, and the solution is still far from the convergence.
+On the contrary, M3, i.e., HINTS-Jacobi, provides a solution that rapidly converges to machine zero within roughly 200 iterations.